sciZer0/7/v/README.md

 First of all, there is **$83 trillion** in the total global money supply, and this total supply is constantly increasing.

-Definitely, in the inflationary monetary economy, there is nothing new and valuable.
+Definitely, in the increasing total supply, there is nothing new and valuable.

-This conclusion comes from the fact that the inflationary monetary model — involving endless emissions of inflationary currencies/tokens —  **eventually always** results in devaluations of the currencies/tokens (values).
+This conclusion comes from the fact that the increasing total supply of a currency **eventually always** results in the devaluation of the currency (meaning in decreasing value of the currency).
 Never, in something different.

-The crypto industry instead is trying to build the permissionless globally-transferable tokens with decreasing total-supply — with the perspective for each such a token to become the most valuable asset in the financial world.
+Fortunately, the crypto industry is trying to build the permissionless globally-transferable currencies — namely tokens — with decreasing total-supply, with the perspective for each such a token to become the most valuable asset in the financial world.

 Unfortunately, all existing blockchains, being people's working systems, have **unsolvable fundamental** both technological and social problems (described below) which already now are preventing them from getting mass adoption, and most likely will in the future also be.